 - Photographic film

-- Photographic film is a flexible plastic strip coated with a layer of gelatin, which holds light sensitive silver particles in suspension.
+- Photographic film is a flexible plastic strip coated with a layer of gelatin, which holds light sensitive silver salt particles in suspension.

 The different parts of a photographic film